Disclaimer:

 -

-Let’s say you manage your own business, so if you get a subscription for this plan, you’ll get unlimited posts, a social inbox for managing comments and messages, approval for team review, custom reports, and 20GB of storage.
+Let’s say you manage your own business.
+If you get a subscription for the Pro plan, you’ll get unlimited posts, a social inbox for managing comments and messages, approvals for team review, a shared calendar, advanced analytics, and 10GB of storage.

 That’s a solid value at $20/month.

-But after some time, if you need to add another brand, then you need to pay an additional $20/month for each extra social set.
+But after some time, if you need to add another brand, you don’t need to upgrade your whole tier; you just pay an additional $120/year for each extra social set.

 -

-At $149/month when billed yearly, you get unlimited everything, such as unlimited social sets, unlimited users, and unlimited posts.
-Plus 50GB of storage instead of 20GB.
+Specifically, this massive capacity tier gives you 30 social sets, 10 users, and unlimited posts.
+Plus, you get 50GB of storage instead of 20GB.

-This makes sense when your Pay-As-You-Go costs approach $149.
+This makes sense when your Agency plan add-on costs start approaching $1,980/yr.

 The predictable cost helps with budgeting, and you don’t worry about onboarding new clients.

-But, this plan suits agencies only.
-If you’re a small business, you may find it more expensive due to a limited budget.
+But, this plan suits large agencies and high-usage organizations only.
+If you’re a small business or solo freelancer, you will find it more expensive due to a limited budget, and are better off sticking to the Pro or Agency tiers.

 Featured Article: Is Hypefury Pricing Justified?
 Here’s What You’re Really Paying For